 As John Dewey says, students learn better by doing or by being engaged in their learning materials.
 As mentioned earlier, technology has allowed more innovations to be used in the classroom setting, making the concept of learning-by-doing more possible.
 This is seen through the use of simulations and 3D (or even 4D) models.
 They have become another evidence of the usefulness of technology in education.

 Teachers use specific simulation tools to show planetary movements, tornado developments, and plant growth.
 These help the students visualize significant scientific processes instead of relying on their imagination.
 Moreover, teachers and students can also use particular applications on tablets or iPads, which creates a better learning experience.
 Some apps allow them to view different human body parts, which is especially helpful for students taking science or medicine tracks.
+Using QR codes in classrooms creates easy accessibility to the study materials and other files for both students and teachers, it also provides convenience in communication .
 These things would not be possible if not for technology.

 Modern education is not confined to the four walls of the classroom anymore.
 Because of the internet, both teachers and students can interact and discuss with others anywhere around the world.
 They can now create and participate in online groups, forums, and debate boards.
 This allows them to learn and understand various views and insights that would not be known in the classroom alone.
 By reading other people’s thoughts, they can reflect on their own opinions.